 2. Forward Osmosis, Keeping Your Food Healthy

 Many food items have to sit for a long time before they reach the consumers.
 Before the distribution process starts, food has to be concentrated.
 A lot of food items lose their nutrition in the concentration process.
-On the other hand, concentrating food requires a lot of energy and heat as well which is harmful to the environment.
+On the other hand, concentrating on food requires a lot of energy and heat as well which is harmful to the environment.

 Australia’s CSIRO organization and an American startup called Porifera worked together to make Forward Osmosis possible.
 It is an efficient method to concentrate food using comparatively less energy and involves no heat at all.
 It concentrates the food without wasting any kind of nutritional value as well.